GppCalcagno/CommUNIty-Dima_PoliMi/README.md

-# :vibration_mode: Design and Implementation of Mobile Application - Project
+# :vibration_mode: CommUNIty: Share University Data- Dima Project (PoliMi)

 This is the repository for the projects of the Design and Implementation of Mobile Application (DIMA) course held at [Polimi](https://www.polimi.it/).